Climate change in Cyprus

-Climate change in Cyprus is predicted to lead to rising temperatures (along with other negative effects of climate change) at a swifter rate than many other areas of the planet.
+Climate change is predicted to lead to rising temperatures (along with other negative effects of climate change) at a swifter rate in Cyprus than many other areas of the planet.
 Cyprus is an island nation geographically situated in the Middle East, with low levels of rainfall.

 Greenhouse gas emissions

 The average carbon emission per person in Cyprus for energy production in 2018 was 6.8 tonnes of CO_{2}.

 The country plans to expand the incentive scheme for electric cars since there is a lack of charging stations for electric cars.

 Impacts on the natural environment

 Temperature and weather changes

 Due to location, Cyprus has always enjoyed an unusually high number of sunny days, with the sun shining for an annual average of 75% of daylight hours.

 The climate has changed significantly over the 20th century.
 Measurements taken in the capital city of Nicosia show an increase in average temperature from 18.9 °C at the beginning of the 20th century, to 19.7 °C at its end, an increase of 0.8 °C. According to the Meteorological Service, rainfall has also declined at a rate of 1 mm per year over the 20th century.
 Deep water temperatures have also increased by 0.12 C-change between 1959 and 1989.

 Projected increases in temperature range between a minimum increase of 3.6 °C and 5 °C by the end of the century.
 The number of very hot days on the island is projected to increase by more than two additional weeks per year, with the likely effect of creating an additional 9 days without rainfall per year.